Bacterial wilt

-Bacterial wilt is a complex of diseases that occur in plants such as Cucurbitaceae and Solanaceae (tomato, common bean, etc.) and are caused by the pathogens Erwinia tracheiphila, a gram-negative bacterium, or Curtobacterium flaccumfaciens pv. flaccumfaciens, a gram-positive bacterium.
-Cucumber and muskmelon plants are most susceptible, but squash, pumpkins, and gourds may also become infected.
+Bacterial wilt is a complex of diseases that occur in plants such as Cucurbitaceae and Solanaceae (tomato etc.) and are caused by the pathogens Erwinia tracheiphila, a gram-negative bacterium, or Curtobacterium flaccumfaciens pv. flaccumfaciens, a gram-positive bacterium.
+Cucumber and melon plants are most susceptible, but squash, pumpkins, and gourds may also become infected.

-Bacterial wilts of tomato, Capsicum (pepper), Solanum ovigerum (eggplant), and Irish potato can be caused by (Burkholderiaceae) Ralstonia solanacearum.
+Bacterial wilts of tomato, Capsicum (pepper), Solanum ovigerum (eggplant), and potato can be caused by (Burkholderiaceae) Ralstonia solanacearum.
 Other bacteria in the family Burkholderiaceae can cause bacterial wilt of carnation.

 Bacteria in the genus Xanthomonas can cause banana bacterial wilt or bacterial wilt in the genus Agrostis.

 Disease transmission

 Erwinia tracheiphila is spread between plants by two species of insect vectors, striped cucumber beetles (Acalymma vittatum) and spotted cucumber beetles (Diabrotica undecimpunctata).
 The beetles acquire E. tracheiphila by feeding on infected plants, then carry the bacteria in their digestive tracts.
 The disease may be spread to susceptible plants through feeding wounds, by way of infected mouthparts or frass.
 The bacteria is capable of overwintering in the gut of its insect vectors.